jakeyizle/mcl/README.md

 TODO (no particular order):
-- Add option for choosing between OBS recording and dolphin framedumps
 - Add option for gfycat uploading
 - Add option for recordings of playlists to be split into different files
 - More search options (search based on moves in conversion, etc)